metapixel

 Music, Movement, Mood and Health

 The physiological responses to music are also a cue for movement.
 From the auditory cortex, the neural impulses of rhythm stimulate the neural motor impulses due to its recurring patterns and predictable cues.
-Rhythmic cueing leads to synchronisation that determines timing, cadence and dynamics of physical movements (Thaut 1997).
-This is demonstrated by almost impossible to resist finger and toe tapping.
+Rhythmic cueing leads to synchronisation that determines the timing, cadence and dynamics of physical movements (Thaut 1997).
+This is demonstrated by almost impossible-to-resist finger and toe-tapping.

 Music and movementExercising to music can improve mood (Murrock 2002), and these positive mood changes might increase our motivation to continue exercising.
 We are more likely to enjoy exercising to music and actually enjoying a physical activity makes it feel a lot less like hard work.
 So when we are beginning a fitness campaign or trying to increase levels of physical activity, focus on enjoyment as this reinforces the behaviour and is critical to the success of a new physical activity programme (Motl et al. 2000).